 eLearning @ GFCMSU

 The College uses a variety of delivery methods to best accommodate students and hires qualified faculty, both inside and outside of the Great Falls Area, to meet the needs of students working part- and full-time.
-Faculty are trained and supported by the eLearning Department deliver effective online instruction.
+Faculty, trained by the Faculty Development Center and supported by the Technology Assistance Center, deliver effective online instruction.
 The majority of online courses are delivered using the D2L Brightspace learning management system.
 Online students follow the same registration procedures as campus-based students.
 Online students have full access to Great Falls College MSU library resources, tutoring through the Academic Success Center, and have the opportunity to order textbooks online through the Great Falls College MSU Bookstore (www.thecottagebookstore.com).
-The College plans elearning opportunities, coordinates their delivery with academic departments, and provides student and faculty support services.
-Please contact the eLearning office for more information about the programs and/or course offerings.
+GFC MSU plans eLearning opportunities, coordinates their delivery with academic departments, and provides student and faculty support services.
+Please contact the Technology Assistance Center for more information about the programs and/or course offerings.
 Students at a distance are an important part of the campus community!

 Tuition & Fees